SEUZFY/geocfd-Ubuntu/README.md

 Read two adjacent buildings, process repeated vertices and build two `nef polyhedra`.

+Union two nef polyhedra.

 `To do`:

+- process repeated vertices of the `big nef polyhedron`

+- export to `.cityjson` and visualise in ninja

+- test more complicated buildings

+  - how much will the shape change?

+  - [3D Minkowski Sum](https://doc.cgal.org/latest/Minkowski_sum_3/index.html#Chapter_3D_Minkowski_Sum_of_Polyhedra) - can we do sum in some specific direction?

+ `long term`

+  - robust

+  - `val3dity`  - [validate](http://geovalidation.bk.tudelft.nl/val3dity/) the geometry

+  - `validator` - [validate](https://validator.cityjson.org/) the `cityjson` file

 Union two nef polyhedra and output as one building via `.cityjson` file.